PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/troubleshooting.md

 ### Key Concepts

-Before you begin, here are some important summaries of the technologies ussed.
+Before you begin, here are some important summaries of the technologies used.

 #### Docker Development Containers (devcontainers)